This post has a book review of The Big Book of Pick and Draw Activities, compiled and edited by Rich Davis.

 This positive, upbeat, helpful, educationally valid book would be an asset to any teacher or teaching situation.
 It is flexible enough to be able to be used with almost any age group of students.
 The ideas are easy to implement.
 The lessons are crystal clear and understandable.

 Rich has this quote on his email messages:

 “God has made every person an artist of some kind.
 Someone you know or meet today may be waiting for you to notice.”

-This book will help you bring out the talents in every child.
-Students will enjoy the learning and feel empowered to do work in subject areas, as well.
+This book will help you bring out the talents of every child.
+Students will enjoy learning and feel empowered to do work in subject areas, as well.
 Teachers, you will enjoy teaching with this book, and that can’t be said of too many professional development books.